-If you're a Facebook user, you're probably aware by now that you can no longer send and receive messages from within the mobile app.
-The company now requires you to use the standalone Messenger app for mobile chats.
+If you're a Facebook user, you're probably aware by now that you can

 I suspect most users had the same reaction I did: Uh, no. Why should I install a second app just so I can trade the occasional message with a Facebook friend?
 It reminds me of when Apple ripped podcast management out of the Music app and forced users into a seriously awful standalone app.